Eggplant, Tomato, Bell Pepper, and Potato

 1. Are ripe tomatoes dangerous for my pets?

 Ripe tomatoes contain only small amounts of solanine and are harmless in small quantities for most pets.
-However, the green plant parts and unripe fruits should be strictly avoided.
+However, green plant parts and unripe fruits should be strictly avoided.

 2. How do I know if my potatoes are dangerous for pets?